MarkClinton/pga-score/README.md

     </details>

 - ### Save Users Name on Restart
-  - The users name will be saved into the text input if they choose to restart a game.
+  - The user's name will be saved into the text input if they choose to restart a game.

     <details><summary>Save Users Name on Restart</summary>